All Day (Kanye West song): Composition and lyrics

 The song's melody is based on whistling of a re-recording from Paul McCartney (pictured top), who defended West's prominent usage of the n-word.

 "All Day" includes industrial elements, reminiscent of West's sixth studio album Yeezus (2013).
 The song also includes elements of drill music, as well as synthesizers in its composition.
-The melody of the song is built around McCartney's whistling from a re-recording of a song written by him in 1969, titled "When the Wind Is Blowing"; (also known to fans as "Two Fingers") as performed by the rock band Paul McCartney and Wings.
+The melody of the song is built around McCartney's whistling from a re-recording of a song written by him in 1969, titled "When the Wind Is Blowing" (also known to fans as "Two Fingers") as performed by the rock band Paul McCartney and Wings.
 The chord progression and melody was inspired by Pablo Picasso's 1903-04 painting, The Old Guitarist.
 The bassline of Reggae singer Noel Ellis' 2006 recording "Dance With Me" is sampled.
 A voice box melody is included at the beginning of the song, while the ending section of the latter contains a sample of McCartney's whistling on "When the Wind Is Blowing".

 The song sees West rap in a fast flow throughout while bragging about his success, including him boasting about spending time in the mall, and the lyrics differentiate from West's usual dwelling on the struggles that he went through to ultimately achieve success.
 A number of things already commonly known about West are referenced by him in the song, such as him being from Chicago and having an obsession with his wife.
 The phrase "All day, nigga" is repeatedly used by West within the song and he raps the n-word a total of 45 times.
 West viewed the lyrics "All day, nigga, it's Ye, nigga/Shopping for the winter, it's just May, nigga/Ball so hard, man, this shit cray, nigga/You ain't getting money unless you got eight figures" as sounding like content that fellow rapper Jay-Z "would have said."
 West shouts "Get low!" during the outro.

 Release and artwork

 "All Day" was announced for release as a single by West in July 2014.
 On March 2, 2015, West premiered the studio version of the song on Power 106 and Hot 97.
 The next day, the song was released to iTunes Stores in various countries by GOOD Music and Def Jam, and made available for streaming on Spotify.
 On the same day, it was also serviced to US rhythmic contemporary radio stations through the labels.
 The song was ultimately scrapped from the track list of West's seventh studio album The Life of Pablo (2016).

-The artwork for "All Day" was initially thought to be the album cover for West's then-upcoming album So Help Me God when he posted it before the song's release.
+The artwork for "All Day" was initially thought to be the album cover for West's then-upcoming album So Help Me God, eventually released with the title The Life of Pablo, when he posted it before the song's release.
 When West released the song, the information became known that the artwork was intended for the single instead.
 West's wife Kim Kardashian revealed via Instagram that the artwork is a 13th Century monastic symbol for the Virgin Mary.